katebry/rust/README.md

 - *binary crates* are programs you can compile to an executable that you can run
 - *library crates* don't have a main function and they don't compile to an executable (this type of crate is also known as a *library*)
 - a *package* is a bundle of one or more crates, it contains a *Cargo.toml* file that describes how to build said crates
+- code within a module is private by default

 ### Ownership